Don't Risk It: Tips to Check a Tree is Secure or Not

-Tree safety is an important aspect of property maintenance especially when it comes to avoiding the potential risk of injury and damage from falling trees.
-How do you determine whether the tree you have on your property is at risk of falling?
-In this article, we will explore the key indicators to be looking for, and offer expert advice to help you identify if a tree is in danger of falling and if the tree needs to be removed by an expert.
+Tree safety is an important aspect of maintaining your property particularly when it comes to avoid risk of injury and damage from falling trees.
+How do you determine whether there is a tree in your yard that is in danger of falling?
+In this article, we will look at the main indicators to be looking for and offer tips from an expert to help you identify if a tree is in danger of falling and if the tree needs to be removed by an expert.

-One of the first signs to watch out for is a leaning trunk , or crown.
-If the tree’s trunk isn’t vertical or if the crown is tilted in the opposite direction, it could be a sign it is in danger of falling.
+One of the first signs to be aware of is a leaning tree or crown.
+If the trunk isn’t straight or the crown is tilting in one direction, it could suggest an area where the tree could be at risk of falling.

-Another indication to look for is cracks or cavities in the trunk.
-They can weaken the structure of the tree and make it more vulnerable to falling.
+Another indication to look for are cracks or holes within the tree’s trunk.
+These can weaken the structure of the tree making it vulnerable to fall.

 Dead or Dying Branches

-The dying or dead branches can be another red flag.
-The branches could fall off and cause harm to people or property as well as attract pests that can further weaken the tree.
+The dying or dead branches can be also a signal to be aware of.
+The branches could fall off and cause damage to the property or to people as well as attract pests that can further damage the tree.

 Root Damage

-Damage to the roots can be an indication that the tree is in danger of falling.
-This could be due to things like soil erosion, construction or soil compaction.
+Root damage can also be an indication that a tree is at risk of falling.
+This could be due to elements like construction, soil erosion, as well as soil compaction.

 How can you determine the danger of a Tree Falling